mharrod/certusTAP/docs/framework/principles.md

 - **Evidence URI:** immutable link to SARIF
 - **Labels:** `tool:semgrep`, `env:prod`, `scanner:v1.8`

-Now Jira becomes a thin, flexible interface for triage and remediation — not a bloated database.
+Now your TMS becomes a thin, flexible interface for triage and remediation — not a bloated database.

 ---

-## 4. Keep It Immutable, even in Your Ticket System
+## 4. Keep It Immutable, even in Your TMS

 Immutability doesn’t stop at storage.
 It’s a philosophy that should extend all the way to your workflow.

 Here’s how to preserve that principle:

 - Don’t edit findings manually.
 Update them only by re-running scans and re-syncing.
-- Add, never overwrite.
+- Never overwrite.
 If a vulnerability reappears, record it as a state change (“re-opened”), not a fresh ticket.
 - Keep digests, not filenames.
 References like `sha256:abcd...` ensure long-term verifiability.
 - Sign your syncs.
 Each batch of issues you create or update can be wrapped in an attestation (`cosign attest`) listing input digests and timestamps.

-This turns your vulnerability management process into a cryptographically provable audit trail, not a spreadsheet of opinions.
+This turns a process like vulnerability management into a cryptographically provable audit trail, not a spreadsheet of opinions.

 ---

-## 5. Automate the Metrics, Not the Meetings
+## 5. Automate the Metrics

 Once you decouple your evidence from your workflow, metrics become trivial.